sakshisharma84/mke-docs/content/docs/release-notes/known-issues.md

 The MKE 4 known issues with available workarounds are described herein.

+## [BOP-583] LDAP settings fail to migrate during upgrade from MKE 3

+LDAP configurations are not stored in MKE 3 configuration files, and thus they are not included when you upgrade to MKE 4 from an MKE 3 installation.

+**Workaround:**

+When upgrading from MKE 3, you must manually add the LDAP configuration.

+1. Make a request to ``https://{{host}}/enzi/v0/config/auth/ldap`` on the MKE 3 cluster prior to the migration.
+For more information, refer to the [MKE 3 LDAP Configuration through API documentation](https://docs.mirantis.com/mke/3.7/ops/administer-cluster/integrate-with-LDAP-directory/configure-ldap-integration.html#ldap-configuration-through-api).

+2. Convert the LDAP response to the MKE 4 LDAP settings.
+3. Apply the translated LDAP settings to the cluster following migration.

 ## [BOP-708] OIDC authentication fails after mkectl upgrade

 Due to an issue with client secret migration, OIDC authentication fails